swyxio/netlify-plugin-rss/README.md

 - note that it doesn't index anything outside of `/posts`: in [our plugin inputs](./netlify.toml) we specified `dirToScan` of `/posts` so only html files in that tree of folders is scanned.

+The demo uses Eleventy to generate the site, but this plugin itself doesnt rely on any static site generator, that is the point (Eleventy has [its own rss plugin](https://www.11ty.dev/docs/plugins/rss/)).

 ## How it works

 You define a folder, the plugin recursively scans everything inside, sorts by publish date, and generates the appropriate XML.